 Gota Maitreya

-Gota Maitreya Retreat Center sits on one of the world's largest concentrations of quartz, with crystal bedrock interwoven with rivers and hosting an abundance of stunning waterfalls.
+Gota Maitreya Retreat Center in Brazil sits on one of the world's largest concentrations of quartz, with crystal bedrock interwoven with rivers and hosting an abundance of stunning waterfalls.

 The client owned two adjacent sites, the first of which had existing accommodation and a meditation and events dome.
 The client’s brief was to create a new and separate project on her second site prioritizing bioenergetics and a design methodology based on nature’s design principles in order to make the best use of the natural energies of Alto Paraiso for the well-being of its guests.